mcwhittemore/node-hooks/readme.md

 hooks add new-hook
 ```

+## Available Hooks on NPM

+* pull-checkout-merge-command.hook: Run scripts after certain git commands are used.
+Great for compiled source mangeagement between branches and automating magrations.

 ## How to write a git hooks for `Hooks`

 The [hook-module sepcs](https://github.com/mcwhittemore/node-hooks/blob/master/docs/hook-module-specification.md) should cover some of the basics while the [hook-module best practices](https://github.com/mcwhittemore/node-hooks/blob/master/docs/hook-module-best-practices.md) doc will help you avoid trip ups.